encryptedcoins/encs-distribution-app/README.md

 * `cardano-node` must be running on port 3003.
 Synchronize it before proceeding.
 * `kupo` must be running.
 Synchonize it before proceeding.
 * `cardano-wallet` must be running on port 8090 (the default) with the backend wallet loaded.
-*  The folder from which you run `encs` should contain the following files: "blockfrost.token", "config.json", "encs-params.json", "distribution.json", and "protocol-parameters.json".
+*  The folder from which you run `encs` must contain the following files: "blockfrost.token", "config.json", and "distribution.json".
 You can get a free blockfrost token [here](https://blockfrost.io/).
 The token must be written in quotes.
+In file "config.json", the field "auxiliary_env_file" should point to the location of "encs-params.json".
 In "encs-params.json", change the contents of "getTxId" and "txOutRefIdx" fields to an unspent output from your backend wallet.
 The file "distribution.json" should contain the list of addresses and token amounts to distribute.

 # How to use